CodeBaristas/alephium-stats-client/README.md

 To generate the client, follow these steps:

 1. Navigate to the root backend directory.
-2. Ensure all necessary dependencies are installed (poetry, lets, openapi-generator-cli)
+2. Ensure all necessary dependencies are installed (lets, openapi-generator-cli)
 3. Use the command `lets client` to generate the client.

 ## Open Endpoints

 All open endpoints and their functionalities can be found in the [documentation](https://alephiumstatsapi.alph.land/docs).
-These endpoints are accessible without authentication and serve as the entry points for interacting with the backend.
+These endpoints serve as the entry points for interacting with the backend.
 Since this is only a proof of concept, the system is designed to be easily extensible.
 You can add new endpoints to fulfill additional functionalities as needed.

-Open endpoints are accessible without authentication and serve as the entry points for interacting with the backend.
-You can find detailed information about these endpoints and their functionalities in the documentation.
-These endpoints are designed to be easily extensible, allowing for the addition of new endpoints to fulfill additional functionalities as needed.

 ## Additional Resources